Masaniello: From birth to 1647

 Masaniello's family was humble but not poor.
 His father, Francesco (Cicco) d'Amalfi was a fisherman and shopkeeper.
 His mother, Antonia Gargano was a housekeeper who became pregnant with Masaniello before her marriage.
 He had two younger brothers and one sister: Giovanni, who was another leader of the rebellion; Francesco, who died in infancy; and Grazia.
 The house where he lived was in the Pendino quarter, where the tax on fish was collected, and close to Porta Nolana which dealt with the duty on flour.

 At the time, Naples had about 250,000 inhabitants, and was one of the most populous metropolises in Europe.
-Market Square, where Masaniello spent his whole life, was the nerve center.
+Market Square, where Masaniello spent his whole life, was the nerve centre.
 It housed stalls selling all manner of goods, it was where acrobats performed for the common people and, in the days of Conrad of Swabia, had been the place for public executions.

-During the 1640s, Habsburg Spain was faced with a long series of disastrous conflicts: the revolt of the Netherlands (1568–1648), the Thirty Years War (1618–1648), the Revolt of Catalonia (1640–1659), and the secession of Portugal (1640–1668).
+During the 1640s, Habsburg Spain was faced with a long series of disastrous conflicts: the revolt of the Netherlands (1568–1648), the Thirty Years' War (1618–1648), the Revolt of Catalonia (1640–1659), and the secession of Portugal (1640–1668).
 To support the war effort, the Iberian Crown imposed a heavy tax burden on the Viceroy of Naples in order to restore the coffers of its vast empire, whose Golden Age was inevitably coming to an end.

-Masaniello, fisherman and fishmonger like his father, was described by his contemporaries as:
+Masaniello, a fisherman and fishmonger like his father, was described by his contemporaries as: